How to Prevent Medical Errors – 3rd Leading Cause of Death

 The U.S. Department of Health & Human Resources provides additional examples of common medical errors including errors that involve medicines, surgery, diagnosis, equipment, or lab reports.
 Medical errors are made even during the most routine tasks, such as when a hospital patient on a salt-free diet is given a high-salt meal.

 Medical errors can also occur anywhere in the health care system: In doctor’s offices, surgery, hospitals, nursing homes, pharmacies, clinics, and even in patient’s homes.
+Medical errors can also lead to wrongful death or birth injuries.

 How to Prevent Medical Errors in West Virginia